snowyu/embeddings.cpp/README.md

-# bert.cpp
+# embeddings.cpp

-[ggml](https://github.com/ggerganov/ggml) inference of BERT neural net architecture with pooling and normalization from [SentenceTransformers (sbert.net)](https://sbert.net/).
+[ggml](https://github.com/ggerganov/ggml) inference of BERT neural net architecture with pooling and normalization from embedding models including [SentenceTransformers (sbert.net)](https://sbert.net/), [BGE series](https://huggingface.co/BAAI/bge-base-en-v1.5) and others.
 High quality sentence embeddings in pure C++ (with C API).

+This repo is a fork of original [bert.cpp](https://github.com/skeskinen/bert.cpp).

+In this fork, we have added support for:

++ Multilingual tokenizer inlcuding Asian languages and latin languages.
++ Support real batch inference.
++ Support current SOTA embedding model [BGE series](https://huggingface.co/BAAI/bge-base-en-v1.5).

 ## Description
 The main goal of `bert.cpp` is to run the BERT model using 4-bit integer quantization on CPU